KhantDecim/odin-recipes/README.md

 -Git is only use from CLI

--Recipes & images are from https://www.allrecipes.com/
+-Recipes & images are from https://www.allrecipes.com/ <a href="https://www.allrecipes.com/">AllRecipes<a/>

 -Please consider using git & github from CLI, I know it is a hassel at the beginning it goes the same for me